 - Fewer than four visits.
-If you provided fewer than four visits total, bill for visits 1 through 3 with the appropriate evaluation and management (E&M) code, based on the history, exam, and medical decision-making documented in the record.
-Bill one E&M for each visit. - Four to six visits.
-If you provided a total of four to six visits, bill only 59425.
+If you provided fewer than four visits total, bill visits one through three with the appropriate evaluation and management (E&M) code, based on the history, exam, and medical decision-making documented in the record.
+Bill one E&M code for each visit - Four to six visits.
+If you provided a total of four to six visits, bill only 59425. - Seven or more visits.
+If you provided a total of seven or more visits, bill only 59426.